farah2003/MySQL_Case_Study/README.md

 # MySQL_Case_Study
 This case study is about a simple donation website.
-Will help you to practice working with the database as a real project here is a brief about database tables and the relations between tables.
+Will help you to practicing the database as a real project here is a brief about database tables and the relations between tables.

 this is a database schema